osu-cs492-599-w24/final-project-rxwatch/README.md

 # RxWatch
-A simple Android application built for CS 492 at Oregon State University with Prof. Rob Hess.
+A simple Android application built for CS 492 at Oregon State University with Prof. Rob Hess, Winter 2024.

 Built by:
 - Aiden Freeman